 Our mission at Divvy is to make homeownership accessible to everyone, but in order to do so, we must understand the historical practices that have led to mass housing injustice.
 At Divvy, we are committed to taking a hard look at the housing industry to understand the role systemic racism has played, the state of the industry today, and how we can be part of the solution.

-That is why we are publishing a series of four blog posts titled “Understanding and Dismantling Systemic Racism in Housing.”
+That is why we are publishing a series of three blog posts titled “Understanding and Dismantling Systemic Racism in Housing.”
 In this series, we’ll look at the structures of oppression that must be defeated and removed and the structures of opportunity that must be created in order to make the housing industry equitable.

 We hope you’ll join us on this journey.